waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failure to Trust Agent (Confirmation Bias):** I incorrectly assumed my agent's recommendation to switch to TITANESS against Jynx was suboptimal, leading to a disastrous switch to ECHO instead.
 This was a critical error rooted in a failure to trust my own tools and was flagged by the Overwatch system. **Correction:** I must adhere to the agent's recommendations unless I have definitive, in-game evidence to prove its reasoning is flawed.
 (Observed Turn 151161, Corrected Turn 151190)
 - **Notepad Overwrite Error (Data Loss):** I incorrectly used the 'overwrite' action in turn 151346 with outdated content, erasing several new development goals. **Correction:** When using 'overwrite', I must ensure I am providing the full, most current version of the notepad to prevent data loss.
 This is a critical data management failure.
 - **Speed Assumption:** I must not assume my Pokémon is faster than an opponent's of the same species, even with a level advantage.
 Agatha's Lv58 Golbat proved to be faster than my Lv65 ECHO.
 This is a critical lesson in not making unverified assumptions about stats.
+- **Flawed Tool Debugging (Static Data):** I repeatedly failed to debug my `battle_data_extractor` tool because I was passing it the same static, outdated `game_state_json` string from a previous turn. **Correction:** Tool arguments are not dynamic.
+I must ensure I am providing the current, correct game state information *each time* a tool is called.
+Failure to do so invalidates the test.
+- **Tool Maintenance Error (Corrected):** I incorrectly logged that I deferred a tool fix in turn 151892.
+My action log confirms I implemented the fix for `generate_path_plan` in turn 151891.
+This was a data entry error, not a procedural one.
+Maintaining accurate logs is critical.

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.